 Start and finish

 If the Carneddau are to be crossed, then somewhere between Conwy and the Aber falls are obvious northern finish points.
 But where in the south?
 Sale and Gillham choose the Gower, Drake Cardiff, and Cantrell/Rylance Carmarthen.
-Research found the Sirhowy Valley Walk, starting from the first major town of south Wales coming from London, Newport.
+Research found what was then called the Sirhowy Valley Walk – it’s since been renamed the Sirhowy Valley Ridgeway Walk – starting from the first major town of south Wales coming from London, Newport.

 The Sirhowy Valley Walk is interesting in many respects, weaving good moorland with evocative industrial and social history.
 It also points directly towards Brecon via the Beacons.
-So between them they made stage one, in 2002.
+So between them the Valleys and the Beacons made stage one, in 2002.

 Stage two, across mid-Wales in 2003, gave me hours of map pleasure, working alternatives through barely-frequented drove roads and finding a wonderful but unexpected natural line through the Welsh Lake District to Devil’s Bridge.
 In part this uses Drake’s route.

 Stage three, 2004, combines Drake and Sale across Plynlymon, the often-forgotten Tarrens, and Cadair Idris, but to Dolgellau not Barmouth.

 Stage four took me through magnificent northern Snowdonia, across hills I did not know.
 In 2005, I crossed the relatively rarely-walked Arenigs, with my first bothy night included, and the Migneint to Moel Siabod, before reaching Capel Curig.